 Input/Output Redirection

-These are helpful for logging program output and error messages.
+These are helpful for logging program output and error messages, and are essential topics in CompTIA Linux+ and LPIC-1.

 Command | Description |